Chartered Institute of Building: Designations/ Post-nominal letters

 Members and Fellows of CIOB may describe themselves as a "Chartered Builder" or "Chartered Construction Manager".
 The Council of Mortgage Lenders (CML) accredit MCIOB and FCIOB qualifications enabling the formal issue of the CML Professional Consultants Certificate (PCC).

 Education

 The CIOB develops educational standards in construction and has an accreditation process for universities and colleges seeking recognition of their (university/college) courses.

 Apprenticeships assessment

-The Chartered Institute of Building (CIOB) in February 2022 was successfully been accepted on the Education and Skills Funding Agency (ESFA) register of end-point assessment organisations (EPAOs).
+The Chartered Institute of Building (CIOB) in February 2022 was successfully accepted on the Education and Skills Funding Agency (ESFA) register of end-point assessment organisations (EPAOs).
 This means CIOB can deliver end-point assessments (EPA) for all apprentices registered onto the Level 6 Construction Site Management standard.

 Campaign activities

 The institute campaigns on current issues, including eradicating modern slavery from the industry, improving the quality of the built environment, ensuring the right skills, talent and behaviours are nurtured in construction, and that our environment is protected through more energy-efficient buildings and less-wasteful construction practices.